 Research Summary

-I will investigate the dynamic processing of mRNA and resulting gene expression profiles of C. neoformans in response to environmental stimuli.
+I will investigate the dynamic processing of mRNA and resulting gene expression profiles of Cryptococcus neoformans in response to environmental stimuli.
 C. neoformans is a fungus that lives in the environment and people become infected after breathing in spores or desiccated yeast cells.
 Infection is rare in healthy individuals and most cases occur in individuals who have a weakened immune system.
-Infection of the lung causes a pneumonia-like illness, however, if it spreads to the brain life-threatening meningitis can occur and it is estimated that 223 000 cases occur per annum world-wide resulting in approximately 181 100 deaths.
+Infection of the lung causes a pneumonia-like illness, however, if it spreads to the brain, life-threatening meningitis can occur.
+It is estimated that 223 000 cases occur per annum world-wide resulting in approximately 181 100 deaths.

 Aim 1: How does the rapid change in environment from soil/vegetation to a mammalian lung affect the gene regulation of C. neoformans?
 I would like to examine what happens when this fungus reactivates in a host environment alien to its normal life cycle.

-Aim 2: Upon presentation to the lung C. neoformans will encounter a number of foreign bodies, some of which will be bacteria that naturally reside within the lung.
+Aim 2: Upon presentation to the lung, C. neoformans will encounter a number of foreign bodies, some of which will be bacteria that naturally reside within the lung.
 I would like to investigate the interaction with bacterial proteins to examine what effect this could have on the morphology and pathogenicity of C. neoformans.
 Interactions with other microbes may have a synergistic or antagonistic impact on fungal pathogenesis.

 Aim 3: In the mammalian lung the first line of defense is the mucosal lining of the airways.
 This contains soluble effector molecules which help eradicate foreign bodies.
 One such molecule is SP-D which has anti-microbial and immunomodulatory properties.
 SP-D will be one of the first effector molecules to interact with this pathogenic fungus and has been shown to help with its survival.
-I would like to investigate the binding of this molecule to C. neoformans to elucidate what changes occur in the gene expression during this event.
+I would like to investigate the binding of this molecule to C. neoformans to elucidate what changes occur in gene expression during this event.

-I will measure mRNA processing using qPCR and further analyze with RNA-seq.
+I will measure mRNA processing using RT-qPCR and further analyze with RNA-seq.
 Measuring the intermediate step between genes and proteins effectively bridges the gap between the genetic code and functional proteins.
 The number of transcripts can be quantified to provide information on the amount of gene activity under a given set of circumstances.

 Word count: 349 (350)